ArkScript-lang/website/content/docs/prologue/building.md

 ### Windows

 Download the `windows-msvc-{version}.zip` from the [releases](https://github.com/ArkScript-lang/Ark/releases/latest), and unpack it wherever you want, as long as you remember where (or add the location to an environment variable as specified in the setup section, to avoid using `--lib <path>`).
-To use the command `arkscript` from everywhere, you will need to [add it to your PATH](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) add it to your PATH] environment variable.
+To use the command `arkscript` from everywhere, you will need to [add it to your PATH](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) environment variable.

 An alternative is to download `windows-installer.exe`, an InnoSetup installer for ArkScript.
 It will install it as well as the standard library (modules included) in your `C:/Program Files` folder, and create the appropriate `ARKSCRIPT_PATH` environment variable.

 ### Linux and derivatives

 Download the `linux-{compiler}.zip` from the [releases](https://github.com/ArkScript-lang/Ark/releases/latest).
-You can put the binaries and the lib anywhere you want, as long as you add it to your path to execute ArkScript without giving the complete path (in your `.bashrc` for example).
-You can also create an environment variable as stated in the setup above.
+You can put the binaries and the lib anywhere you want, as long as you add it to your path to execute ArkScript without using the absolute path (in your `.bashrc` for example).

+You got it.

 ### Using Docker